End-to-End Whisper to Natural Speech Conversion using Modified Transformer Network: Experiments

-Experimental results show that ASR systems can recognize whisper-to-natural converted speech better than the whisper utterance.
-We observe that MFCC features performed better compared to Smoothed spectral features on both wTIMIT and CHAINS datasets, as shown in Table~\ref{tab:results1} and Table~\ref{tab:results2}, also in Table~\ref{tab:bleuscore} (BLEU score).
-It is also observed from Table~\ref{tab:results2} that, although most of the words are correctly recognized, higher number of insertion errors has decreased the overall accuracy of the ASR system on CHAINS corpus compared to wTIMIT dataset.
-Whisper-to-Natural converted speech by W2 and V2 attain the lowest word error rates (WERs) for all the ASR systems.
-This can be supported with the loss inclusion from phoneme classification by auxiliary decoder during the training phase.
+We observe ASR systems can recognize whisper-to-natural converted speech noticeably much better than the whisper utterances.
+We observe MFCC features performed better compared to Smoothed spectral features on both WTIMIT and CHAINS datasets, as shown in Table~\ref{tab:results1} and also in Table~\ref{tab:bleuscore}.
+It is also observed that, although most of the words are correctly recognized, higher number of insertions has decreased the overall accuracy of the ASR on CHAINS corpus compared to wTIMIT dataset.
+Whisper-to-Natural converted speech by $W2$ and $V2$ attain the lowest WERs among all the ASR systems.
+This can be supported with the loss inclusion from phoneme classification on source speech by auxiliary decoder during the training.
+We also plot spectrograms for whisper speech generated by $W3$ and output speech generated by $W2$ system along with their corresponding ground truth, respectively, as shown in Fig. ~\ref{fig:wh_w2}.